The Casual Vacancy: Choice of title

 whilst looking something up and came across the term "casual vacancy."
 The New Yorker questioned Rowling's original choice of title, and she remarked "This is a book about responsibility.
 In the minor sense—how responsible we are for our own personal happiness, and where we find ourselves in life—but in the macro sense also, of course: how responsible we are for the poor, the disadvantaged, other people’s misery."

 Themes

 Social issues

-The Casual Vacancy features a range of social issues, including rape, racism, heroin and marijuana use, pornography, domestic abuse, child abuse, self-harm and suicide.
+Casual Vacancy features a range of social issues, including rape, racism, heroin and marijuana use, pornography, domestic abuse, child abuse, self-harm and suicide.

 Sukhvinder Jawanda is often berated by her mother, Parminder, and will resort to self-harm.
 Andrew Price, along with his brother Paul, suffers child abuse from their father Simon Price throughout the novel.
-The New Yorker questioned Rowling whether this represented her difficult childhood and relationship with her father, Rowling replied "Andrew's romantic idea that he'll go and live among the graffiti and broken windows of London—that was me.
+The New Yorker questioned Rowling whether this represented her difficult childhood and relationship with her father; Rowling replied, "Andrew's romantic idea that he'll go and live among the graffiti and broken windows of London—that was me.
 I thought, I have to get away from this place.
-So all of my energies went into that.", although she added, "I did not have an easy relationship with my father, but no one in 'The Casual Vacancy' is a portrait of any living person."
+So all of my energies went into that", although she added, "I did not have an easy relationship with my father, but no one in The Casual Vacancy is a portrait of any living person."